 Having said that, Kiwicon is an informal sort of event.
 If you tend to make snorting noises like an asthmatic elephant to yourself when people say fuck (or cockbite, or fucktoad), or are prone to writing impassioned letters to the editor about the youth of today the 'con will probably inspire all the joy felt by an insomniac listening to a mosquito.

 * http://knowyourmeme.com/memes/wheatons-law, except with shitweasel because we made the word up and quite like it.

 Q: Can I talk about *sideways glance* project X?

 A: Well, its a public event.
 If something's not suitable for public discourse, you prolly better not say it, especially if it violates your security clearance.
-People will no doubt be taking notes, live-blogging, twittering, or otherwise contributing your every word to the unending morass of tripe, codswallop and inanity that is our Tubes.
+There’s a reasonable chance people will be taking notes, twittering, liveblogging and other shortforms of questionable punditry.